 The funded early education and childcare must be with an approved childcare provider like Lilliput Day Nursery.

 It stops once your child starts reception class in a state school.

 Eligibility for 2-year-olds

-Your 2-year-old can get funded early education and childcare if you get one of the following:
+Your 2-year-old can get funded childcare if you live in England and get one of the following benefits:

 - Income Support

 - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments

 - tax credits, and your household income is £16,190 a year or less before tax

 - the guaranteed element of Pension Credit